-A tilted uterus, also called a tipped uterus or retroverted uterus, is a normal anatomical variation.
+A tilted uterus, also called a tipped uterus, retroverted uterus or retroflexed uterus, is a normal anatomical variation.
 It shouldn't interfere with your ability to conceive.

 In most women, the uterus tips forward at the cervix.
-About 1 in 4 women, however, has a uterus that leans backward, or tilts, at the cervix.
-In the past, doctors thought that a tilted uterus could have contributed to infertility.
+About 1 in 4 women, however, has a uterus that tilts backward at the cervix.
+In the past, doctors thought that a tilted uterus might have contributed to infertility.
 But experts now know that the position of the uterus doesn't affect the ability of sperm to reach an egg.

-Rarely, a sharply tilted uterus is due to a disease such as endometriosis, an infection or prior surgery.
-Although this may make it more challenging for the sperm to reach the egg, conception can still occur.
+Occasionally, a sharply tilted uterus may happen when scar tissues (adhesions) form due to conditions such as endometriosis, infection or prior surgery.
+Although this may make it more challenging for sperm to reach an egg, conception can still occur.
 However, in these cases, you may benefit from seeing a fertility specialist.

 See more Expert Answers